j-info/ctfsite/README.md

 Topics: ![](images/learning.png)

 I finally did it!
 Level 13 is the highest level you can achieve on TryHackMe and I got there today.
 Out of 1.1 million users on the site I'm currently ranked number 4683.
-Given the relatively short amount of time I've been using the site I hope that reflects amount of time and effort I've been putting into furthering my learning.
+Given the relatively short amount of time I've been using the site I hope that reflects the amount of time and effort I've been putting into furthering my learning.

 I found and started using TryHackMe a little over 5 months ago right in the middle of their annual Advent of Cyber 3 Christmas event and have been loving it ever since.
 I've learned so much since then and will continue to do so on a daily basis until I get to where I want to be in cybersecurity.